Monthly themes for leaders in manufacturing [Roadmap 2021]

-Get your upper management, VPs, sales, finance etc. to ask operators to answer the question (avoid the questions coming from their direct line manager).
-If they know the question, award with 20-minutes flex time, a healthy snack, swag, or something that resonates with your people.
+If they know the question, award them!
+How about 20-minutes flex time?
+Or a healthy snack, swag, or something that resonates with your people.

-Tie it back with the customer month, and take a moment to appreciate the customer value you’ve created so far through your efforts.
+Tie it back with the customer month.
+Take a moment to appreciate the customer value you’ve created so far through your efforts.

-Also, get your operators to explain the quality measures taken when you have customers visiting.
+Also, get your operators to explain the quality measures you take when customers come to visit.

 Secondly, organize a fun Quality Treasure Hunt!

 - Leave something in every area/dept that is off or shouldn’t be there.